ClinicalEpigeneticsLaboratory/covid-project/README.md

 This repository contains source code used in analysis of patients infected by SARS-CoV-2.

-Manuscript: "Coherent response of blood methylome to SARS-CoV-2 infection between three independent populations of patients".
+Manuscript: "in progress".

-Team: The Independent Clinical Epigenetics Laboratory, Poland
+By: The Independent Clinical Epigenetics Laboratory, Poland

 ### Start
 To start work with code make sure that R>=4.0.3 (https://cran.r-project.org/),